Copyright © 2007 - 2020

 The first thing to do was clean the crankcase.
 To do a proper job in this era of weak solvents that don't really do the job, this means that the case had to be gently media blasted.
 And that means that the "soft plugs" in the crankcase all had to come out for proper cleaning of all media out of the case to ensure no media remains behind to contaminate the engine later.

 BELOW, LEFT & RIGHT: Here one of the several "soft plugs" can be seen removed on the left image and installed on the right - the plug itself is that silverish disk seen on the right image.
 As noted in accompanying text, all the soft-plugs had to be removed in order to ensure there was no debris left inside the oil passages.
 The reason it looks so silver is because it's actually aluminum whereas the crankcase is mostly magnesium.
+(Note, these two images are not of this case, but the plugs look the same!)

 Following this, the case was thoroughly examined and any issues addressed.
 This case had a few "remedial issues" to deal with.
 One such issue was that the crankcase required an "align bore", which is to be expected on a case this old.
 (I didn't take any photos of this case being align-bored, but there's a good image or two showing the align-boring equipment in use on this page.)
 Afterwards, a trial fitting of the bearings is performed.